Speculative-Play/Sentients/README.md

 # Sentients

 The centralized app for all Speculative Play AI chatbots.

 ## Dev Guides

-1. Each Agent has its own react context.
+Each Agent has its own folder.
+The redunduncy is intentional, it is to ensure in the future any chatbot can grow independently and operate just fine.

-## Includes
+## Includes (Chronological Order)

 1. Chabot
 2. Jay Mort
 3. S.A.M

 ## Pre-reqs

 1. Node v20
 2. Yarn 1.22.22

 ## Setting it up

 1. Clone repo
 2. Open Terminal in directory
 3. Run `yarn`
 4. Then run `yarn dev` - this should open dev server [here](http://localhost:5173)

 ## Team

 1. Rilla Khaled
 2. Ursula J'vlyn d'Ark
 3. Shahrom Ali
 4. Femke Kocken
 5. Shayne La Rocque